What is Red Data Book?

 The red data book is maintained by which organisation?

-The red data book is maintained by International Union for Conservation of Nature.
+The red data book is maintained by the International Union for Conservation of Nature.
 This organization was founded in 1965 and works in the field of conservation of nature and sustainable use of natural resources.

 How is the Red List different from the Red Data Book?